TLara1/TLara1.github.io/_projects/21_project.md

 \end{equation}
 In substituting $$\ell$$ and $$\Delta$$, we have simply completed the square.
 Since $$\ell$$ is linear in $$k$$, our integral over $$k$$ becomes an integral over $$\ell$$.

 The numerator is a bit trickier.
-We
+With our gamma matrix trace identities, we have

 ### Sources